alphamarket/zinux/README.md

 In UNIX style OS(e.g Linux) which the directory mapping is case-sensitive so sometimes it gets hard when we developing large scale projects and keeping in mind that every file and folder should named as library's defined standard naming (i.e you cannot miss-case a letter in your namings) <b>it sucks!!</b><br />
-So i have developed a very fast and effective `path solver` which empower the library with non-case sensitive files and folders naming style!<br /><br />
+So i have developed a very fast and effective <b>path solver</b> which empower the library with non-case sensitive files and folders naming style!<br /><br />